mapap9/digit-diffusion-engine/README.md

 # Digit Diffusion Engine (DDE)
 ### *The Convergence of Latent Chaos*

-A raw PyTorch, ground-up implementation of a class-conditioned Parametric Number Diffusion Engine.
+A raw PyTorch, ground-up implementation of a class-conditioned Parametric Number Diffusion Engine trained using the MNIST dataset.
 This repository maps the boundary between stochastic noise distributions and high-dimensional geometric order, utilizing a deep multi-stage U-Net with explicit residual blocks to synthesize perfectly coherent digits from absolute chaos.

 ### Repository Structure
 ```